OI-wiki/i18n/docs/ds/divide-combine.md

 ### Primitive segment

 In fact, the full name of this definition is called **primitive continuous segment**.
-But we call it primitive segment to be comcise.
+But we call it primitive segment to be concise.

 For the permutation $P$ , we think that a primitive segment $M$ means that in the set $I_P$ , there is no continuous segment that intersects or contains that segment.
 Formally defined, we think that $X\in I_P$ satisfies $\forall A\in I_P,\ X\cap A= (P,\varnothing)\vee X\subseteq A\vee A\subseteq X$ .